aclysma/rafx/README.md

      as an import step.
    * Separate multi-thread friendly path for creating assets at runtime
  * `rafx-renderer` - A pipelined renderer with a plugin system for customizing it

+## FAQ

+**Q: Why am I getting mysterious panics from a bincode serializer**

+A: Assets are imported and serialized via serde to bincode.
+If any of these structs are modified, the asset needs to be reimported.
+The "proper" fix is to bump the importer's version, which will force re-importing affected assets.
+However, deleting .assets_db is an easy fix.
+In general to avoid this, we should not commit modifications to these structs without also bumping the importer version numbers.

 ## License